You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Scenario 6: Sharing a product demo video with prospects

+Granular permissions, NDA gating before access, dynamic watermarking, and restricted visitor controls.
 This is where Ellty competes directly with traditional VDR tools.
-If you need document-level control, NDA protection, and watermarked files without committing to an enterprise contract, this tier delivers it.
+If you need document-level control and NDA protection without committing to an enterprise contract, this tier handles it.
+Includes 3 users.

-For larger transactions or teams managing multiple deal processes simultaneously, this gives you the full audit trail and access control that serious due diligence requires.
+Group visitor permissions, full audit logs, and up to 4,000 assets per data room.
+Built for larger transactions or teams managing multiple deal processes at once.
+The audit trail and access controls here are what serious due diligence requires.

 Traditional enterprise VDR platforms are not cheap.
 Here's a general sense of what the market looks like:

 Most enterprise VDR vendors don't list prices publicly.
 You have to request a quote - which typically means a sales call, a discovery process, and a contract.
-If you're a seed-stage startup, that process alone costs you time you don't have.
+That process alone costs you time you don't have.

 Ellty offers data room features without per-user pricing or enterprise sales friction.
-For most founders, that trade-off makes sense.
+For most businesses, that trade-off makes sense.

 Not all VDRs are built the same.
 Here's what actually matters: